 It’s not just training manuals or courses that help employees learn new skills, it’s the personal stories they share with each other that makes them smarter, motivated and more productive individuals.

 As it is often assumed, knowledge doesn’t always trickle from top to down where senior employees mentor less experienced employees.
 In fact, new employees come with new ideas, which breeds innovation and change in organizations that have stratified processes and workflows.

-One of the ways to overcome loss of collective knowledge in an organization is by using a knowledge management software.
-With such as tool at your disposal, you can easily capture employee conversations, thoughts and ideas in a company knowledge base.
-This knowledge base helps employees share their knowledge by writing articles, uploading documents such as PDF and PPTs or even creating online manuals, guides and well-documented wikis.
+One of the ways to overcome the loss of collective knowledge in an organization is by using a knowledge management software.
+With such as tool at your disposal, you can easily capture employee conversations, thoughts, and ideas in a company knowledge base.
+This knowledge base helps employees share their knowledge by writing articles, uploading documents such as PDF and PPTs or even creating online manuals, guides, and well-documented wikis.

 Andrew Carnegie once said, “You could take away all my factories.
 You could take away all my money.
 You could take away all of our ways of doing things.
 You could take away everything I possess.
 But leave me my people, and in five years, I’ll have everything I ever had – and more.”

 What Carnegie understood was that it's people who are responsible for the success of an organization - not the product, not the money or the machinery.
 Organizations would do good to take heed of Carnegie's prophetic words and invest in knowledge sharing among their employees because ultimately that is what's going to make the organization a success.